 As many as 20% of adults suffer from neck pain that interferes with their day-to-day lives.
+Neck pain is a common complaint that can stem from a variety of issues.
+The neck is a complex structure made up of bones, muscles, nerves, and ligaments, all of which work together to support the head and allow for movement.
+When any of these structures are injured or placed under too much strain, neck pain can result.
 Our medical team has the knowledge and experience to develop a treatment plan tailored to your specific needs.
-Find relief from neck pain through interventional pain management.

 Your neck, also known as the cervical spine, consists of seven vertebrae.
 Their main functions are to support the head and allow for a full range of motion.
 As we age, the neck is particularly susceptible to injuries and degenerative diseases due to years of repetitive movements and the stress of carrying the weight of the head.

 Soft tissue damage can sometimes be the cause of neck pain, the following conditions impact the nerves resulting in significant pain:

 If your neck pain is due to a compressed nerve, you may experience a variety of symptoms in addition to pain.
 These symptoms often include tingling and numbness radiating throughout your arms and shoulders and can vary in severity.
 If you are experiencing neck pain with arm numbness or tingling in neck muscles, you could have a compressed nerve.